josh-wong/zune-software-setup/docs/07_contributions.md

-# Contributions
+# Contributing

 Does this documentation need to be clarified, updated, or otherwise improved upon?
 If so, pull requests are welcome!

+Please do the following:

-Please open an [issue](https://github.com/josh-wong/zune-software-setup/issues) on GitHub first and state the issue.
-Then, create a pull request and link to you issue.
-This will help me track changes to the documentation and provide context for future reference.
+1. Open an [issue](https://github.com/josh-wong/zune-software-setup/issues) on GitHub and describe what you would like to add or change.
+2. Create a pull request and link to your issue.
+This will help me track changes to the documentation and help provide context for future reference.